snavarropino/PoCSyncVSTS/README.md

 #Build and Test
-There is a VSTS build that bnuild the code, test it and finally push a NuGet package to the private feed
+There is a VSTS build that builds the code, tests it and finally pushes a NuGet package to the private feed

 #Contribute
 Please don't spend your time trying to improve my fucking yeah library!

+#Remarks

+This repo is mantained in VSTS and synchronized with GitHub.
+Yeah!